Swarnava-Sadhukhan/JavaScript-Projects/Particle System/README.md

 # Particle system using JS
-Create smoke effect using the the idea of particle system
+Create smoke effect using the the idea of particle system.
+Run the sketch.js file in Online p5js editor.